This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Maybe you’re just to the point where you’re trying to figure out whether you need a charcoal or a gas grill.
 We wanted to give you a quick comparison between gas grills and charcoal grills to help you out a bit.

 First, let us say that both types of grills have their pros and cons.
 It all depends on what you are looking for and what you are willing to work with.
 While this guide is geared towards gas grills, we think it is important for you to have all of the relevant information.

-If you’re looking for that smoky, charcoal flavor then the best way to get that is through a charcoal grill.
+If you’re looking for maximum smoky flavor in your food then the best way to get that is through a charcoal grill.
 However, gas grills still provide a nice grilled flavor as well.

 Charcoal grills require additional accessories like charcoal and a chimney starter.
 If you’re cramped for space for storage, there will be more that you will have to store overall.
 A charcoal grill requires additional preheating time while the charcoal lights and heats.
 A charcoal grill could also potentially dry out the meat more, depending on how you prepare it.